Stizerg/Spacemesh-logs-management-for-Ubuntu/README.md

 }

 This configuration is looking for log files in subfolders of /spacemesh.
-For exaple I've got folders /spacemesh/smh11, /spacemesh/smh12 etc.
+For exaple I've got folders /spacemesh/smh11, /spacemesh/smh12 etc.<br />
-You can adjust this path as you like, also you can add path to multiple nodes, for example:
+You can adjust this path as you like, also you can add path to multiple nodes, for example:<br />
-/home/<user>/spacemesh/node1/*.log ~/node10/*.log /mnt/disk/node10/*.log {
+/home/<user>/spacemesh/node1/*.log ~/node10/*.log /mnt/disk/node10/*.log {<br />

 -----------------------------------------
-weekly - log files will be rotated once a week. "daily" is also useful if you've got a lot of logs maxsize - log files will be rotated when the size of file reaches specified amount, in my case I set 20MB.
-It will ignore "weekly" if file size hits 20MB within a week missingok - ignores the error if log file is missing rotate - keeping a set amount of files before removing them compress - compressing rotated logs dateext - adding a date stamp to the name of files copytruncate - makes a copy before compressing and then truncates original file, prevents the errors from the node notifempty - doesn't rotate the log if it's empty
+weekly - log files will be rotated once a week. "daily" is also useful if you've got a lot of logs<br />
+maxsize - log files will be rotated when the size of file reaches specified amount, in my case I set 20MB.
+It will ignore "weekly" if file size hits 20MB within a week<br />
+missingok - ignores the error if log file is missing<br />
+rotate - keeping a set amount of files before removing them<br />
+compress - compressing rotated logs<br />
+dateext - adding a date stamp to the name of files<br />
+copytruncate - makes a copy before compressing and then truncates original file, prevents the errors from the node<br />
+notifempty - doesn't rotate the log if it's empty<br />
 -----------------------------------------

 Next step is to create a state file, where logrotate saves information about it run: